-Dual fuel simply means that you receive your gas and your electricity from the same energy supplier.
+Dual fuel simply means that you receive your gas and your electricity from the same energy supplier, rather than, as is more commonly the case, from two separate suppliers.

 If you receive an electricity bill from one energy supplier and a gas bill from a different one, then you are not on a dual fuel contract.

-What are the benefits of picking a dual fuel contract?
+What is dual fuel and what are the benefits of a dual fuel tarriff?

-There are a number of benefits to taking out a dual fuel contract with an energy supplier.
+There are a number of benefits and discounts when taking out a dual fuel contract with an energy supplier.

-- Dual fuel deals usually mean cheap fuel prices.
-Most energy suppliers will offer you a dual fuel discount if you sign up to a dual fuel tariff with them.
+- Dual fuel deals can mean cheaper fuel prices.
+Some energy suppliers will offer you a dual fuel discount if you sign up to a dual fuel tariff with them.
 This will usually manifest itself as a monthly or annual discount straight off your energy bills.

 - It's more convenient for you.
 You will only receive bills from one company, and some suppliers even offer a combined bill for simplicity.